 The most impressive feature now is the cross-shaped eastern gopura, which stands mostly complete with only the very top of the roof missing.
 One of its two side chambers has a shrine with several modern Buddha images.
-The enclosure, measuring about 25 x 34 meters is also mostly complete and has no other entrances.
+The enclosure, measuring about 25 by 34 meters, is also mostly complete and has no other entrances.

 Several Bayon-style sculptures of gods and bodhisattvas were unearthed during the Fine Arts Department’s restoration in 1999 and have been taken to museums.
+A beautiful stone Yama riding a buffalo is on display at the Khon Kaen National Museum.
 Someone in the village told us that there was an ancient shiva linga in a shrine at the temple east of the site, Wat Pa Phanna.
 We assumed it was related to the Khmer site.
 But it turned out the shrine had eight Dvaravati-era bai sema boundary markers, one of which cracked or was carved into a phallic shape.
-This temple also has a little museum (always locked, but you don’t need to find a monk with the keys because you can see almost everything through the window) with a few Ban Chiang era pots and bones recovered in the area plus some cobweb-covered cotton-weaving equipment.
+This temple also has a little museum (always locked, but you don’t need to find a monk with the keys because you can see almost everything through the window) with a few Ban Chiang-era pots and bones recovered in the area plus some cobweb-covered cotton-weaving equipment.
 A women’s group up on the highway just went of the village does weaving.

 Location – Ban Phanna, Tambon Phanna, Amphoe Sawang Daen Din, Sakon Nakhon Province